shankar533/EXOTIC_OPTION_PRICING/README.md

-The Zip Folder has 3 option pricing files that are deticated seperately and the data used for those option pricing.
+The Repo has 3 option pricing files that are dedicated separately and the data used for those option pricing.
-Pdf file contains the report.
+The pdf file contains is the report.